Definitions of important estate planning terms

 Estate planning can be a complex undertaking.
 Dealing with all your assets and family affairs may seem intimidating.
-Creating and managing an estate plan is especially difficult when there are so many terms that are hard to understand.
+Creating and managing an estate plan in St. Louis is especially difficult when there are so many terms that are hard to understand.

 Thankfully, some simple explanations can diffuse the confusion and help you understand the intricacies of an estate plan.
 Here is a brief glossary of important estate planning terms.

 An individual who receives money or property from an estate.
 A beneficiary can receive benefits from an estate, trust, life insurance policy, retirement account or transfer-on-death account.

 Also known as a personal representative, an executor of an estate is someone designated in the will to manage the estate after the decedent passes away.